coopy01/GuitarTuner/README.md

-# GuitarTuner
-simple bot that uses LUIS to accept a letter of the six string guitar by voice, returning the frequency for tuning your guitar.

 Built for Bot Framework 3.x in 2018 so things will definitely be outdated.

 Welcome to my voice activated Guitar Tuner project.
 This uses Azure, LUIS, and Bot Framework to enable Cortana to understand the 6 strings of the guitar and play the frequency.
-If you search the project for files that contain TODO" you'll see where you  need to change things.
+If you search the project for files that contain
+TODO" you'll see where you  need to change things.

 1. Update project keys with your own.
 	a.
 LUIS Model